-I hope that you will keep Arlen Specter's reflections in mind as the Committee evaluates Senator Sessions' public service, his character, and his commitment to the rule of law.
+I hope that you will keep Arlen Specter's reflections in mind as this Committee evaluates Senator Sessions' public service, his character, and his fidelity to the rule of law.
 The members of this Committee have an advantage that Senator Specter did not.
-The vast majority of you have already served with Senator Sessions and know him well.
+The vast majority of you have already served with Senator Sessions, and you know him well.

-If this Committee places its trust in him, I have every confidence that Jeff Sessions will execute the office of Attorney General honestly, faithfully, and fairly in the pursuit of justice.
+If this Committee places its trust in him, I have every confidence that Jeff Sessions will execute the office of Attorney General honestly, faithfully, and fully in the pursuit of justice.